-Students to truly understand and be able to apply knowledge, they must try to solve problems, find something for themselves, struggle with ideas and apply these ideas in various situations.
-The task of education is not to pour information into students’ heads, but to engage students’ minds with powerful and useful concepts (Setyawan & Rahman, 2013).
-These conditions slowly change along with the use of search engine.
-Information available through search engines is considered valid information.
-This is evident from the narrative of informants who claim that they really trust every search result that is presented on the search engine.
+To truly understand and be able to apply knowledge, students must try to solve problems, find something for themselves, struggle with ideas, and apply these ideas in various situations.
+The task of education is not to pour information into students’ heads but to engage students’ minds with powerful and valuable concepts (Setyawan & Rahman, 2013).
+These conditions slowly change along with the use of search engines.
+The information available through search engines is considered valid information.
+This is evident from the narrative of informants who claim that they really trust every search result presented on the search engine.
 Most of the informants admitted that they found the information they were looking for in the first choice of the search engine display.

 “I usually use the top one myself, because after looking for it often, the first list became the first reference I took as an answer.
 Compared to the bottom list, I prefer to look only at the top list” (Tono, 2021)

-The information displayed in the main selection is then used as a reference.
-Students do not carry out further validation, do not see the author’s source.
+The information displayed in the primary selection is then used as a reference.
+Students do not carry out further validation and do not see the author’s source.
 Students believe in the information presented.
 Several informants stated that sometimes there were doubts about the answers.
-The doubt was overcome by doing a search again either by changing the keywords or deciding to choose the information in the second and third lists.
-From the existing data it appears that knowledge verification is carried out autonomously.
+The doubt was overcome by searching again, either by changing the keywords or choosing the information in the second and third lists.
+From the existing data, knowledge verification is carried out autonomously.
 Some informants did admit that verification was sometimes done by asking the teacher, but during this pandemic period, verification was ultimately carried out by comparing the available information, again via search engines.

 Student awareness of privacy and data security

 Most of the informants are not aware of the attributes embedded in Google, especially the search connection with each individual’s email account.
 Without being tampered with, all deep search history will be recorded and become a database to determine the level of relevance of search results.
-In the search process, the unique democratic principle of the web is put forward by using a strong link structure as an indicator of the value of a page.
-In essence Google marks the link from each page as an option.
+In the search process, the unique democratic principle of the web is put forward by using a solid link structure as an indicator of the value of a page.
+In essence, Google marks the link from each page as an option.
 In addition, Google also analyzes the pages that give these choices.
-The options given in the search process are weighted higher and make the page important.
-Sites that are important and of high quality will get a higher ranking and will be remembered by the Google algorithm in every search (Febrian, 2008, pp. 15-16).
-Google’s pagerank will be compared with a person’s search, resulting in a unique analysis that approximates what the individual needs.
+The options given in the search process are weighted higher and make the page necessary.
+Sites that are important and of high quality will get a higher ranking and be remembered by the Google algorithm in every search (Febrian, 2008, pp. 15-16).
+Google’s PageRank will be compared with a person’s search, resulting in a unique analysis that approximates the individual’s needs.

 In the search process, the keywords provided by the user will become a database to determine the appropriate desire.
-Recording these keywords is standard procedure (default) in search engines, especially for users who use Google and have Gmail account.
-Through this procedure the user seems to be given the answer that best suits what he wants.
+Recording these keywords is the standard procedure (default) in search engines, especially for users who use Google and have a Gmail account.
+Through this procedure, the user seems to be given the answer that best suits what he wants.
 In addition to recording through individual student accounts, search engines or almost all browsers have a cookie mechanism that is enabled for efficiency where every search process will be recorded to provide speedy access.
 Although for efficiency, the presence of cookies is also used to provide a personalized experience for each individual.
 The recording base will generate data to map and even personalize each individual.